-Awareness also strives to build in an organization's information system user population foundation of IT/cybersecurity terms and concepts upon which later role-based training, if required, can be based.
+Awareness also strives to build in an organization's information system user population foundation of information technology / cyber security terms and concepts upon which later role-based training, if required, can be based.
 Awareness informs users of the threats and vulnerabilities that impact their organization and personal work environments by explaining the "what" but not the "how" of security, and communicating what is and what is not allowed.
-Security Awareness not only communicates IT/cybersecurity policies and procedures that need to be followed, but also provides the foundation for any sanctions and disciplinary actions imposed for noncompliance.
+Security Awareness not only communicates information technology / cyber security policies and procedures that need to be followed, but also provides the foundation for any sanctions and disciplinary actions imposed for noncompliance.
 Security Awareness is used to explain the rules of behavior for using an organization's information systems and information and establishes a level of expectation on the acceptable use of the information and information systems.

-The fundamental value of Security Awareness programs is that they set the stage for role-based training by bringing about a change in attitudes which should begin to change the organizational culture, which better secures the Federal organization's mission through more secure systems.
-The cultural change sought is the realization that IT/cybersecurity is critical because a security failure has potentially adverse consequences for everyone.
-IT/cybersecurity is everyone's job.
-Detailed guidance on IT/cybersecurity awareness is outside the scope of NIST SP 800-16, "Role-Based Model for Federal Information Technology/Cybersecurity Training" but is covered in more depth in NIST SP 800-50 "Building an Information Technology Security Awareness and Training Program".
+The fundamental value of information technology / cyber security awareness programs is that they set the stage for role-based training by bringing about a change in attitudes which should begin to change the organizational culture, which better secures the Federal organization's mission through more secure systems.
+The cultural change sought is the realization that information technology / cyber security is critical because a security failure has potentially adverse consequences for everyone.
+Information technology / cyber security is everyone's job.
+Detailed guidance on information technology / cyber security awareness is outside the scope of this document, but is covered in more depth in NIST SP 800-50 "Building an Information Technology Security Awareness and Training Program".

 In awareness activities, the learner is the recipient of information, whereas the learner in a training environment has a more active role.
 Awareness relies on reaching broad audiences with attractive packaging techniques.
-Training is more formal, having a goal of building knowledge and skills to facilitate the job performance.
+Training is more formal, having a goal of building knowledge and skills to facilitate the job performance